 Worldwide, the rate of transmitting HIV during pregnancy falls to below 5 percent with intervention, according to the

 In the United States, vertical transmission is the most common way children under age 13 contract HIV.

-Secondary transmission, or horizontal transmission, is when HIV is transferred by contact with infected semen, vaginal fluid, or blood.
+Secondary transmission, or horizontal transmission, involves contact with semen, vaginal fluid, or blood containing HIV.